 This blog is not exactly a continuation of the other two but it is definitely related.
 While in the previous posts I focused on free extensions, however in this post I want to talk about an application that is though not free but definitely worth looking into.

 First the pros: the software is easy to install and seems to get to work immediately.
 There isn’t a lot of configuration or overly complicated interface that you need to worry about; it simply sits in your windows tray and all of the management is done by selecting the tray icon.
 Some of the more specific features that I like about this software is that I think this is the closest that you can get to an enterprise level endpoint monitoring software for such a low price.
-The software pretty much tracks all the running system processes, the associated parent process and monitors as new processes start.
-You also have to ability to tag processes to either a blacklist or a whitelist based on what you think should be allowed or blocked.
+The software pretty much tracks all the running system processes, the associated parent process, and monitors as new processes start.
+You also have to the ability to tag processes to either a blacklist or a whitelist based on what you think should be allowed or blocked.
 The software does prompt you when it thinks a suspicious/unknown process is trying to run.
 I believe some of the basic checks that it does to determine a good from a bad process it by simply checking if the process itself is digitally signed and if the process is making any specific/unusual command arguments.
-If fact it presents all this information on the prompt dialog:
+In fact, it presents all this information on the prompt dialog:

-Second major con that I experienced is that on each boot of the system there would a half-dozen prompts that I had to go through before the system would be fully up and functional.
-I understand that there is some learning that is involved in the beginning for the software but even after two weeks and several whitelistings I would still receive numerous prompt during startup.
+The second major con that I experienced is that on each boot of the system there would a half-dozen prompts that I had to go through before the system would be fully up and functional.
+I understand that there is some learning that is involved in the beginning of the software but even after two weeks and several whitelisting, I would still receive numerous prompt during startup.
 And as you can imagine, when you are trying to get something done quickly – these prompt becoming irritating.
 In fact, one of the applications that EXE Radar Pro did not like in particular was Splunk.
 Well before I downloaded EXE Radar Pro – I had the Splunk Free installed on the computer to do basic log analysis.
 But when I installed EXE Radar Pro – I would constantly get prompts.
 Eventually, I became irritated and ended up uninstalling Splunk from the system.
 In fact, even during the uninstall process of Splunk, I had to hit Allow at least 8 times before the uninstall process completed.

 Overall, EXE Radar Pro is a good software for personal use because it provides that additional layer of protection and control around what runs in your system.
-I would say that while the interface is simple and self explanatory – an average user may not appreciate the frequency of the prompts, the technical details and the decision making that would be required.
-On the other hand, if you like have such visibility and control of your system then for $19.99 you cannot go wrong with this software!
+I would say that while the interface is simple and self-explanatory – an average user may not appreciate the frequency of the prompts, the technical details and the decision making that would be required.
+On the other hand, if you like to have such visibility and control of your system then for $19.99 you cannot go wrong with this software!